opensearch-project/project-website/_posts/2023-03-30-semantic-science-benchmarks.md

 ### 2.3.
 Fine-tuning TAS-B on the synthetic corpus

-The synthetic corpus created in the previous step is used to fine-tune a pre-trained small language model for search.
-The demo notebook downloads the pre-trained TAS-B model and performs the remaining steps automatically.
+The synthetic corpus created in the previous step is used to fine-tune a pretrained small language model for search.
+The demo notebook downloads the pretrained TAS-B model and performs the remaining steps automatically.
 The model is trained to maximize the dot product between relevant queries and passages while at the same time minimizing the dot product between queries and irrelevant passages.
 This is known in the literature as *contrastive learning.*

 We implemented contrastive learning using in-batch negatives and a symmetric loss.
 The loss is defined for a given batch $$B$$, where a *batch* is a subset of query-passage pairs.
 Let $$p$$ be a vector representation of a passage and $$q$$ be a vector representation of a query.
 Let $$Q$$ be a collection of queries in a batch $$B$$, such that $$Q = \{q_1​,q_2​,\dots,q_{∣B∣​}\}$$.
 Further, let $$P$$ be a collection of passages, such that $$P = \{p_1​,p_2,\dots,p_{∣B∣​}\}$$.
 The loss $$\mathcal L$$ for a batch $$B$$ is given by